 A Small Synopsis

--Last Saturday/Sunday was spent with The Corset Line cast.
-We opened our show at Temple B’nai Israel.
+-Last Saturday/Sunday was spent with the CL cast.
+We opened our show at TBI.
 Sunday after strike we all went out to dinner together and had a blast.
 We have 2 more full show weekends at different locations, then it’s over.